-- e.
-Take reasonable steps to encourage and monitor professionally ethical conduct and competent clinical performance on the part of practitioners with privileges including educational efforts and investigations, when warranted; - f.
-Make recommendations to the Board on medical administrative and, as requested, on hospital management matters; - g.
+- g.
 Keep the Medical Staff up-to-date concerning the licensure and accreditation status of the hospital; - h.
 Participate in identifying community health needs and in setting hospital goals and implementing programs to meet those needs; - i.
 Review and act on reports from Medical Staff committees, Departments, and other assigned activity groups; - j.
-Formulate and recommend to the Board Medical Staff rules, policies, and procedures; - Request evaluations of practitioners privileged through the Medical Staff process when there is question about an applicant or practitioner's ability to perform privileges requested or currently granted; - Make recommendations concerning the structure of the Medical Staff, the mechanism by which Medical Staff membership or privileges may be terminated, and the mechanisms for fair hearing procedures; - m.
+Formulate and recommend to the Board Medical Staff rules, policies, and procedures; - k.
+Request evaluations of practitioners when there is question about an applicant or practitioner's ability to perform privileges requested or currently granted - Make recommendations concerning the structure of the Medical Staff, the mechanism by which Medical Staff membership or privileges may be terminated, and the mechanisms for fair hearing procedures; - m.
 Consult with administration on the quality, timeliness, and quality metrics of contracts for patient care services provided to the hospital by entities outside the hospital; - n.
 Assist with that portion of the corporate compliance plan that pertains to the Medical Staff; - o.
 Hold Medical Staff leaders, committees, and Departments accountable for fulfilling their duties and responsibilities; - p.
 Make recommendations to the Medical Staff for changes or amendments to the Medical Staff bylaws; and - q.
 The MEC is empowered to act for the organized Medical Staff between meetings of the organized Medical Staff. - 6.2.3 Meetings: The MEC shall meet at least ten (10) times per year and more often as needed to perform its assigned functions.
 Permanent records of its proceedings and actions shall be maintained.